Tianqi-Wang1/GR4CIL/README.md

 ## Overview

-GR4CIL is designed for CLIP-based class-incremental learning.
+GR4CIL is designed for class-incremental learning.
 The method aims to improve incremental classification by combining task-specific adaptation, gap-compensated classification, and routing-based inference.

 This demo code provides a simplified experimental pipeline for reproducing the main workflow on CIFAR-100.